Srihitha2/Software-Engineering/_posts/2023-02-22-Learningprogressweek4.md

 8.Concatenating Strings
 string1.concat(string2);  //This returns a new string that is string1 with string2 added to it at the end.
 [StringConcat](https://github.com/Srihitha2/Software-Engineering/blob/main/codes/StringConcat.java)
+Challenges: Null pointer exceptions.
+Error handling is one of the most facing challenge for me while practicing codes for large strings.
+Also,  Debugging errors in various parts of the program, such as the syntax, logical errors, or issues with the input/output especially when working on complex programs.